-In previous “Game Design Considerations” sections, you’ve explored how developing one simple mechanic from the ground up can lead in many directions and be applied to a variety of game types.
-Creative teams in game design studios frequently debate which elements of game design take the lead in the creative process.
-Writers often believe story comes first, while many designers believe that story and everything else must be secondary to gameplay.
-There’s no right or wrong answer, of course.
-The creative process is a chaotic system, and every team and studio is unique; some creative directors want to tell a particular story and search for mechanics and genres that are best suited to supporting specific narratives, while others are gameplay purists and completely devoted to a culture of “gameplay first, next, and last.”
-The decision often comes down to understanding your audience.
-If you’re creating an AAA first-person-shooter experience, for example, consumers will have specific expectations for many of the core elements of play, and it’s usually a smart move to ensure that gameplay drives the design.
-If you’re creating an indie adventure game designed to provide players with new experiences and unexpected twists, however, story and setting might lead the way.
+In previous sections you’ve explored how developing one simple game mechanic from the ground-up can lead in many directions and be applied to a variety of game types.
+Creative teams in game design studios frequently debate which elements of game design take the lead in the creative process:writers often believe story comes first, while many designers believe that story and everything else must be secondary to gameplay.
+There’s no right or wrong answer, of course;the creative process is a chaotic system and every team and studio is unique.
+Some creative directors want to tell a particular story and will search for mechanics and genres that are best suited to supporting specific narratives, while others are gameplay purists and completely devoted to a culture of “gameplay first, next, and last”.
+The decision often comes down to understanding your audience; if you’re creating competitive multiplayer first person shooter experience, for example, consumers will have specific expectations for many of the core elements of play and it’s usually a smart move to ensure that gameplay drives the design.
+If you’re creating anadventure game designed to tell a story and provide players with new experiences and unexpected twists, however, story and setting might lead the way.

-Many game designers (and this includes seasoned veterans as well as those new to the discipline) begin new projects by designing complex experiences that are relatively minor variations on existing well-understood mechanics; and while there are sound reasons for this approach (as in the case of AAA studios developing content for particularly demanding audiences or a desire to work with mechanics that have proven to be successful across many titles), it tends to significantly limit exploration into new territory and is one reason why many gamers complain about creative stagnation and a lack of gameplay diversity between games within the same genre.
-Many of us who are professional game designers grew up enjoying certain kinds of games and dreamed about creating new experiences based on the mechanics we know and love, and several decades of that culture has solidified much of the industry around a comparatively few number of similar mechanics and conventions.
-The good news is that a rapidly growing independent and small studio community has boldly begun throwing long-standing genre convention to the wind in recent years, and new distribution platforms like mobile app stores and Valve’s Steam have opened opportunities for a wide range of never-before-seen mechanics and experiences to flourish.
+Many game designers (including seasoned veterans as well as those new to the discipline) begin new projects by designing experiences that are relatively minor variations on existing well-understood mechanics; while there are sound reasons for this approach (as in the case of AAA studios developing content for particularly demanding audiences or a desire to work with mechanics that have proven to be successful across many titles) it tends to significantly limit exploration into new territory and is one reason why many gamers complain about creative stagnation and a lack of gameplay diversity between games within the same genre.
+Many professional game designers grew up enjoying certain kinds of games and dreamed about creating new experiences based on the mechanics we know and love, and several decades of that culture has focused much of the industry around a comparatively few number of similar mechanics and conventions.
+That said, a rapidly growing independent and small studio community has boldly begun throwing long-standing genre convention to the wind in recent years and new distribution platforms like mobile app stores and Valve’s Steam have opened opportunities for a wide range of new game mechanics and experiences to flourish.

-If you continue exploring game design, you’ll realize there are relatively few completely unique core mechanics, but there are endless opportunities for innovating as you intentionally and logically build those elemental interactions into more complex causal chains, adding unique flavor and texture through elegant integration with the other elements of game design.
-Some of the most groundbreaking games in recent memory were created through exercises very much like the mechanic exploration you’ve done in the “Game Design Considerations” sections.
-Valve’s Portal, for example, is based on the same kind of “escape the room” sandbox you explored and is designed around a similarly simple base mechanic.
-So, what made Portal such a breakthrough hit?
-While many things need to come together to create a hit game, Portal undoubtedly benefitted from a design team that started building the experience from the most basic mechanic and smartly increased complexity as they became increasingly fluent in its unique structure and characteristics, instead of starting at the 10,000-foot level with a codified genre and a host of expectations and overly familiar mechanics.
+If you continue exploring game design you’ll realize there are relatively few completely unique core mechanics but endless opportunities for innovating as you build those elemental interactions into more complex causal chains and add unique flavor and texture through elegant integration with the other elements of game design.
+Some of the most groundbreaking and successful games were created through exercises very much like the mechanic exploration you’ve done in these “Game Design Considerations” sections; Valve’s Portal, for example, is based on the same kind of “escape the room” sandbox you‘ve been exploring and is designed around a similarly simple base mechanic.
+What made Portal such a breakthrough hit?
+While many things need to come together to create a hit game, Portal undoubtedly benefitted from a design team that started building the experience from the most basic mechanic and smartly increased complexity as they became increasingly fluent in its unique structure and characteristics, instead of starting at the 10,000-foot level with a codified genre and a pre-determined set of design rules..